Mayson1337/simple_admin_gui/README.md

  + Encrypt passwords

 What your Database needs:
- + table "users"
+ + table "admins"
- + column "id" in "users"
+ + column "id" in "admins"
- + column "admingroup" in "users"
+ + column "admingroup" in "admins"

  You can change it if you compile the src-code by yourself.